ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 Now the clock subcircuit is complete, we should be able to set and read back the time from the clock.
 Verifying this simple behaviour is a useful test, before we add lots of extra logic for controlling different chimes.
 [This software is yet to be uploaded]

-Software which enables the clock to operate as an Alarm Clock can be found in our 'projects' Github repository.
-Note, code for this project depends upon the RTCLib, rtttl and Narcoleptic libraries also available in the same repository.
+Software for the Alarm Clock behaviour can be found in our ['projects'](https://github.com/ShrimpingIt/projects) Github repository.
+Note, code for this project depends upon the RTCLib, rtttl and Narcoleptic libraries (also distributed in the same repository).

-For novices, scrolling down to the [README](https://github.com/ShrimpingIt/projects) instructions on our main repository page should offer enough guidance to prepare your computer for uploading software.
+To get started uploading code to a Shrimp, read the instructions at our [projects](https://github.com/ShrimpingIt/projects) repository.
+They detail how to prepare your computer for uploading the software, including downloading and installing the sketchbook, libraries and USB drivers you need.
+Once configured, you can refer to the Arduino guidance directly; a Shrimp appears as an Arduino Uno.

-For more expert experimenters, here is a direct link to the code [in github](https://github.com/ShrimpingIt/projects/tree/master/sketchbook/shrimpingit/alarmclock/UnaryAlarmClock) and [in raw form](https://raw.githubusercontent.com/ShrimpingIt/projects/master/sketchbook/shrimpingit/alarmclock/UnaryAlarmClock/UnaryAlarmClock.ino)
+For interest, you may wish to [preview](https://github.com/ShrimpingIt/projects/tree/master/sketchbook/shrimpingit/alarmclock/UnaryAlarmClock) the code without downloading the sketchbook folder, libraries etc.

 [header]: kit.png
 [step01]: ./sequence/01_blink.png